Online Gambling in Indiana (2026) | Laws, Sports Betting & Casino Guide

 Can Indiana residents use offshore casinos like Bovada?

-Offshore casinos such as Bovada, Wild Casino, Ignition, Cafe Casino, and Slots.LV are believed to accept Indiana players.
-Indiana is not among their restricted states.
-However, these platforms operate outside Indiana law and IGC oversight.
-Players use them at their own risk.
+Offshore casinos such as Bovada, Wild Casino, Ignition Casino, Cafe Casino, and Slots.LV are believed to accept Indiana players.
+Indiana is not among the restricted states for these operators.
+However, offshore casinos operate outside Indiana law and outside the Indiana Gaming Commission’s oversight.
+Players use these platforms at their own risk and have no legal recourse under Indiana law.

 Related Guides